New Behavior

 required: false

-We see that the .yaml files used for new behaviors' devicetree bindings consist of the following properties:
+It can be seen that the .yaml files used for new behaviors' devicetree bindings consist of the following fields:

 description